mauro3/Parameters.jl/README.md

 pa = Para{Int}(b=7)

 # Setting a default type annotation, as often the bulk of fields will
 # have the same type.
-The last example more compactly:
+The last example more compactly (plus an extra field):
 @with_kw immutable Para2{R<:Real} @deftype R
     a = 5
     b
     c = a+b
+    d::Int = 4
 end
 pa2 = Para2{Int}(b=7)
 # or more pedestrian